oskarhs/AutoHist.jl/paper/paper.md

 # Summary

 `AutoHist.jl` is a Julia [@bezanson2017julia] package for fitting histograms to univariate data, with an automatic and data-based selection of the histogram partition.
-It currently supports 7 irregular and 12 regular automatic histogram procedures from the statistical literature.
+It currently supports 7 irregular and 12 regular automatic histogram procedures from the statistics literature.
 Additionally, `AutoHist.jl` provides extensions for `Plots.jl` [@christ2023plots] and `Makie.jl` [@danisch2021makie], allowing for simple visualization of the resulting histogram fits.

 # Statement of need